-Birds and Blooms has this rain chain from spoons project, complete with instructions.
+‘Birds and Blooms‘ has this DIY rain chain from spoons project, complete with instructions.
 I love the look of this, and using old flatware just makes it more interesting!
-Here is a better view of the whole chain…

-Burbs and the Bees made this cute pine cone rain chain.
-Read the comments, one suggestion was to smear on peanut butter and use as a bird feeder!
+‘Burbs and the Bees’ made this cute pine cone DIY rain chain.
+Unfortunately it looks like that blog no longer exists, one of the suggestions there was to smear on peanut butter and use as a bird feeder!

-Dollar Store crafts made this very cool wire and stone rain chain, and they have a complete tutorial with lots of photos for you.
+‘Dollar Store Crafts‘ made this very cool wire and stone rain chain, and they have a complete tutorial with lots of photos for you.

-I’m Going to Texas made this fork and spoon rain chain… just by bending the fork tines.
+‘I’m Going to Texas‘ made this fork and spoon rain chain idea… just by bending the fork tines and the spoon handles.
 Love this!

 Another rain chain made with repurposed funnels and measuring cups etc…

 ‘Mother Earth Living‘ has a similar project for a funnel DIY rain chain, with instructions!